William Wilkins (American politician): United States House service

 Wilkins was elected as a Democrat from Pennsylvania's 21st congressional district to the United States House of Representatives of the 28th United States Congress and served from December 4, 1843, to February 14, 1844, when he resigned.
 He was Chairman of the United States House Committee on the Judiciary for the 28th United States Congress.

 Later career

 Wilkins was appointed as the 19th United States Secretary of War by President John Tyler, serving from 1844 to 1845.
 Wilkins was aboard the USS Princeton when one of its guns exploded in 1843 near Mount Vernon.
 The explosion killed two members of John Tyler's cabinet.
 Wilkins had expressed disapproval of the firing and had moved away from the gun moments before the explosion.

 He resumed private practice in Pittsburgh starting in 1845.
 He was a member of the Pennsylvania State Senate for the 22nd district from 1857 to 1858.
 He again resumed private practice in Pittsburgh from 1858 to 1865.
 He was a major general of the Pennsylvania Home Guards in 1862.

 Death

-Wilkins died on June 23, 1865, in Homewood, now a neighborhood in Pittsburgh, and was interred in Homewood Cemetery.
+Wilkins died on June 23, 1865, in Homewood, now a neighborhood in Pittsburgh.